frab/frab/INSTALL.md

     apt-get install nodejs

-2) Install Imagemagick:
+2) Install Imagemagick and `file`:

-This is a dependency of the paperclip gem.
+These are dependencies of the paperclip gem.
 Imagemagick tools need to be installed to identify and resize images.

-Imagemagick should be easy to install using your OS's preferred package manager (apt-get, yum, brew etc.).
+Imagemagick and file should be easy to install using your OS's preferred package manager (apt-get, yum, brew etc.).

 3) Clone the repository